telehash/interoper/tests/net-link.md

     {
-      "timeout": "10s",
+      "timeout": "3m"
-      "sut":    { "command": "test-net-link await" },
-      "driver": { "command": "test-net-link establish" }
     }

 # `net-link` Test basic link establishment.

-## System Under Test
+## Scenario

-The SUT must start an endpoint and write its keys and paths to `/shared/sut.json`
+The SUT must start an endpoint and write its keys and paths to `/shared/sut.json`.

-## Driver

-The Driver must start an endpoint, load the keys and paths from `/shared/sut.json` and establish a link with the other endpoint.
+The Driver must start an endpoint, load the keys and paths from `/shared/sut.json` and establish a link with the SUT.
+The driver must close the link after 2.5 minutes.

+## Failure conditions

+* The link fails to open (after 1 minute)
+* The link breaks before it is closed.

+## Success conditions

+* The remains open for at least 2.5 minutes (It keeps the exchange open)
+* The link close cleanly